By Roy Burner - Minister of the Gospel

 Hollywood has been dedicated to its own ideal of entertainment; which includes a spirit of lust; profanity, vulgarity, and nudity.
 Television, which use to be of a wholesome family entertainment, now includes profanity, vulgarity, and nudity in its content as well.
 The internet is an outlet in which one can feed on the lust of the flesh, and the lust of the eyes, to one's heart's desire; if not brought under subjection!

 The Book of Proverbs drives home the poisonous effects of bondage: Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has babbling?
 Who has wounds without cause?
 Who has redness of eyes?
 They that tarry long at wine; they that go to seek mixed wine.
 At last it bits like a serpent, and stings like a viper.
 When shall I awake?
 I shall seek it again (Proverbs 23:29-35).

 Ungodly and lustful traits, adopted by the electronic age, has helped rob nations of their moral and Christian heritage.
 Many are becoming desensitized to vulgar language, immoral portrayals, and nudity, with little conviction or shame (Jeremiah 6:18).

 God's Word does not condone ungodly behavioral traits; but tolerance towards violence, profanity, vulgarity, and nudity is becoming the norm.
 Scripture reveals that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; having their conscience seared with a hot iron (1 Timothy 4:1-2).

-In the church world; in many Western nations, reproach for such is rarely given from the pulpit towards ungodly lifestyles being adopted!
+In the church world; in many Western nations, reproach for such is rarely given from the pulpit with ungodly lifestyles being adopted!